lucamassarelli/yarasafe/README.md

 SAFE is a tool developed to create Binary Functions Embedding developed by Massarelli L., Di Luna G.A., Petroni F., Querzoni L. and Baldoni R.
 You can use SAFE to create your function embedding to use inside yara rules.

-If you are using this please cite: https://arxiv.org/abs/1811.05296
+If you are using this for your research please cite: https://arxiv.org/abs/1811.05296

 ## Requirements